aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/cellwatch/_index.md

 ### setRow(number) {#setRow-number-}

+<b>@deprecated.</b> Please use the 'row' property instead.
 Gets and sets the row of the cell.

 ```javascript
 setRow(value: number) : void;